MU Press Book Series

 Forrest A. Nabors

-In From Oligarchy to Republicanism: The Great Task of Reconstruction, University of Alaska-Anchorage Professor Forrest A. Nabors shows that the ultimate goal of the Republican Party, the war, and Reconstruction was the same.
-This goal was to preserve and advance republicanism as the American founders understood it, against its natural, existential enemy: oligarchy.
-The principle of natural equality justified American republicanism and required abolition and equal citizenship.
-Likewise, slavery and discrimination on the basis of color stand on the competing moral foundation of oligarchy, the principle of natural inequality, which requires ranks.
+Offering a new perspective on mid-nineteenth century America, University of Alaska-Anchorage Professor Forrest A. Nabors shows that the ultimate goal of the Republican Party, the war, and Reconstruction was the same: to preserve and advance republicanism as the American founders understood it against its natural, existential enemy, oligarchy.

 Bureaucracy in America: The Administrative State’s Challenge to Constitutional Government